I finished two full drafts of my novel, the third Lycopolis book, by mid-November 2016 … the most fiction I’ve ever written in a year.

 Pop a comment below to tell me what YOU will do in 2017 to write more than ever before (or what you’ll do to keep up your output, if you’re already writing a lot) – I’d love to hear about your plans.

 And … if you’ve got kids of any age (or care for kids, are planning kids, etc…) then check out my Parent-Writers Support Group on Facebook.
 It’s totally free, and a great place to get help, encouragement and practical tips from other people who’re facing the same challenges as you.
-It’s a closed group (so we can chat privately); you may need to wait for a few hours for me to approve your membership.
+It’s a closed group (so we can chat privately), which means you may need to wait for a few hours for me to approve your membership.